Lucrasoft/Splitter/GAME.md

 5 3 5
 ```

-The only thing you have to send is the p's the rest is what you receive.
+The only thing you have to send is the things not prefixed with a `#` the rest is what tester sends to you

 > [!TIP]
-> Reading the code of the Example bot in the Source/Example directory or the code of the typescript bot in the Source/typescript directory will help with creating your own implementation
+> Reading the code of the Example bot in the [Source/Example](./Source/Example/) directory or the code of the typescript bot in the [Source/typescript](./Source/typescript/) directory will help with creating your own implementation

 ### Complex